AhmedElsherbini/Nasal_CST_quick_checker/README.md

 ## License
-This tool is part of a paper XXX please cite us.
+This tool is part of paper XXX please cite us.